HazenBabcock/opensdraw/docs/source/guide.rst

    (add-to-list 'load-path "~/.emacs.d/lcad-mode")
    (require 'lcad-mode)
+   (add-hook 'lcad-mode-hook 'lcad-disable-slime) ; You only need this if you also use the SLIME mode.

 Once everything is setup up this will provide syntax high-lighting and pressing **F5** will automatically convert your .lcad file to a .dat